JuliaReach/ReachabilityAnalysis.jl/README.md

 - [Publications](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/publications/)
 - [Citations](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/citations/)

 ## Features

 `ReachabilityAnalysis.jl` can handle ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters and non-deterministic inputs.

-The following types of ODEs are supported:
+The following types of systems are supported:

-- continuous ODEs with linear dynamics
+- Continuous ODEs with linear dynamics
-- continuous ODEs with non-linear dynamics
+- Continuous ODEs with non-linear dynamics
-- hybrid ODEs with piecweise-affine dynamics
+- Hybrid systems with piecweise-affine dynamics
-- hybrid ODEs with non-linear dynamics
+- Hybrid systems with non-linear dynamics

 We suggest to explore the Examples section of the online documentation for examples illustrating how to use the library.